Sigrid Metz-Göckel: Career

 In the 1980s, together with the sociologist Ursula Müller, she conducted a study on men titled Der Mann.
 Eine repräsentative Untersuchung über die Lebenssituation und das Frauenbild 20- bis 50-jähriger Männer (Man: A representative study of the situation in life and the image of women among 20- to 50-year-old men), focusing on the emancipation of men and how they viewed women.
+She founded the Stiftung Aufmüpfige Frauen (Defiant Women Foundation) in 2004.